-As a student in school counseling, you are expected to maintain a high level of academic achievement.
-Towards this end, students may not graduate with a grade less than a "B" on their degree plan.
+Students in the program are expected to maintain a high level of academic achievement.
+As such, students may not graduate with a grade less than a "B" on their degree plan.
 Furthermore, students on academic probation are not allowed to enroll in the required practicum courses.
 Because courses are offered only once a year, we require students to follow the course sequence as listed in this handbook.

 Completion of the master's degree is dependent not only on academic performance but also on the demonstration of appropriate interpersonal skills, professional demeanor, and social and ethical judgment.
-If concerns arise, program faculty will meet to evaluate the severity and nature of the concern and to suggest an appropriate course of action.
-Some suggestions may include: desist temporarily from course work, repeat courses, professional development and/or remediation activities, or withdraw from the program permanently.
+If concerns arise, program faculty will meet to evaluate the severity and nature of the concern and implement an appropriate course of action.
+Some actions may include: desist temporarily from course work, repeat courses, professional development and/or remediation activities, or withdraw from the program permanently.
 The faculty reserves the right to make recommendations based on their professional judgment concerning student needs and concerns.